oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/korea-north.md

 none  *_issue_*Note*_issue_*:  North Korea has a Permanent Mission to the UN in New York

 ### 駐該國的美國外交代表
-- `embassy`: none; the Swedish Embassy in Pyongyang represents the US as consular protecting power
+- `大使館`: none; the Swedish Embassy in Pyongyang represents the US as consular protecting power

 ### 旗幟說明
 three horizontal bands of blue (top), red (triple width), and blue; the red band is edged in white; on the hoist side of the red band is a white disk with a red five-pointed star; the broad red band symbolizes revolutionary traditions; the narrow white bands stand for purity, strength, and dignity; the blue bands signify sovereignty, peace, and friendship; the red star represents socialism